headline-design/algo-pay/README.md

 npm run build
 ```

-After building the app, navigate to the `build/static/css folder` and remove the css filename hashes if desired.
+After building the app, navigate to the `build/static/css` folder and remove the css filename hashes if desired.
+Upload the `build` folder to your site and edit the `src` and `href` base urls to point to your site.